jgodson/homelab/website/src/blog/wealthsimple-csv-export.md

 - Refunds and purchases were not distinguished.
 - Fields with commas (like `April 23, 2025`) broke the CSV parser.

 After a few iterations, I ended up with a cleaner, more robust script.
 Quoting fields correctly in CSVs is crucial when your data contains commas.
+See the [Appendix](#wealthsimple-credit-card-transaction-download-script) for the full script.

 ## Hidden Problems: Unicode Minus Signs